 A registration of an overseas Entity in ROE will not remove any duty on the overseas entity should they be required to register in the RCI.

 When RCI and ROE were initially in policy development the view of both the Scottish Government and the UK Government was that double reporting should be avoided where possible.
-Our current understanding is that this has not changed and that the Scottish Government will consider the extent of duplication once the new ROE is operational and then decide whether it is appropriate to amend the RCI regulations.
+Our current understanding is that this has not changed and that the Scottish Government will consider the extent of duplication once the register has had time to embed and then decide whether it is appropriate to amend the RCI regulations.

 It's important to note that in the meantime overseas entities that are in scope of RCI must register irrespective of ROE and make arrangements to comply with RCI legislation ahead of the transition period ending and criminal offences coming into force in April 2024.